Prime Inc. Truck Accident Attorneys

 Nationwide Trucking Lawyers Fighting for Victims & Their Families

 Prime Inc. is a shipping company based in Springfield, Missouri that was founded in 1970.
 According to its website, the company is "North America's most successful refrigerated, flatbed, tanker, and intermodal carrier."
-According to data gathered by the Federal Motor Carrier Safety Administration in August 2018, the firm operates 6,331 trucks and has been cited with 4,916 violations in the last two years.
+According to data gathered by the Federal Motor Carrier Safety Administration in August 2018, the firm operates 6,331 trucks and has been cited with 4,916 violations in the last 2 years.
 Want to see for yourself?
 Visit the FMCSA database to look up any trucking company in the nation.

 Prime Inc.'s violations have included:

 - Operating a truck without a commercial driver's license

 - Driving with a license that was suspended for safety reasons

 - Driving in violation of legal restrictions